anitaxokojie/Multilingual-extractive-summarization/BENCHMARKS.md

 | 4 | 0.308 | 0.282 | 0.150 | 225s | Strong balance |
 | **5** | **0.311** | **0.291** | **0.172** | **224s** | **Optimal** |

 **Finding:** k=5 provides the best ROUGE-1 and content coverage scores.
-While k=3 is more concise, the marginal quality improvement at k=5 (+3.8 ROUGE points, +5.1 coverage points) is worth the extra length for most use cases.
-Runtime is comparable across all configurations.
+**Decision:** While k=5 is statistically superior, we default to **k=3** in the production API to prioritize conciseness for user experience, as the marginal gain in quality at k=5 comes at the cost of reading time.

 ---